tommit1970/breakfastlogger/readme.txt

 Thoughts and ideas for change:
 ------------------------------
-- if breakfastList > 15 make a pause with <enter> to continue
+- if the file log.txt becomes too big save first about 100 lines to another archive
+- set new password
-- if today.txt does not exist is not checked
+- a check if today.txt does exist
 - Clean Module-structure
-- Hash the password

 Errors:
 -------